Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How to buy and sell stocks online

-Compare fees, trade options and your trading style before you get started.
+Consider fees, platform features and risks before you get started.

-Thanks to online stock trading platforms, buying and selling shares of company stock online is easier for the average person than ever before.
-Find out how you can start buying and selling the stocks listed on the major stock exchanges in the US and around the world, along with plenty of tips to help you get the most out of your online trades.
+Thanks to online stock trading platforms, buying and selling shares of company stock is easier than ever before.
+Here’s how to open a brokerage account to start buying and selling stocks on major US stock exchanges and around the world.

 - Customer support.
 Find out how to contact customer service, whether by phone, email or live chat.

-Registering an account is usually free, but some providers may charge subscription or ongoing fees for features like market research.
+Opening an account is usually free, but some providers may charge subscription or ongoing fees for premium features like market research.

 - Your name, address, date of birth and contact details